bain3/pronotepy/README.md

 ## Introduction

-This is an Python API wrapper for the PRONOTE service.
+This is a Python API wrapper for the PRONOTE service.
 Every function was tested on a student account, but the API should support teacher, parent or any other account.
 Any functions which are not accessible by the students are not yet supported.
 This project does **not** use the HYPERPLANNING API provided by PRONOTE, because its main goal is to make programming with PRONOTE a lot easier for students who are still learning.

 ## About